“When the trees their summer splendor

 We all know trees benefit storm water management, but Minnesota is taking the leap to quantify the contributions of trees to for municipal storm water management.

 Plan for your urban forest for the future

 Two great new resources are available.
-Firstly, the urban forest management plan toolkit takes a step-by-step approach to helping you develop a management plan for your community’s trees.
+First, the urban forest management plan toolkit takes a step-by-step approach to helping you develop a management plan for your community’s trees.
 In addition, the American Planning Association in partnership with the US Forest Service has released “Planning the Urban Forest,” a tool to help communities develop urban forestry programs to capture the social and environmental benefits of trees.

 Can plants see, feel, hear, smell, communicate and think?

-Check out this interview with Dr. Daniel Chamovitz, director of the Manna Center for Plant Biosciences at Tel Aviv University and author of the 2012 publication, “What a Plant Knows”
+Check out this interview with Dr. Daniel Chamovitz, director of the Manna Center for Plant Biosciences at Tel Aviv University and author of the 2012 publication, “What a Plant Knows.”